Skip to Content

 Ascites is a serious complication of liver disease.
 Your doctor will want to treat it as early as possible with these methods.

-Reducing your salt (sodium) intake is the first step in treating ascites.
+Reducing your sodium (salt) intake is the first step in treating ascites.
+Doctors recommend consuming no more than 2,000 milligrams of sodium a day.

 Salt causes you to retain water, which can add to fluid buildup in the belly.

-Your doctor may prescribe diuretics or water pills.
+Your doctor may prescribe diuretics, also known as water pills.

 Water pills can: